enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 of the major NSF resources, and examples for many of the one-off (clusters, laptops, etc.).

-These machine-specific configuration files are named:
+These machine-specific configuration files are named ``Make.mach.machinename``.
-Make.mach.machinename.
-For this example, I'm working on my laptop, which is still suitable for small test problems.

 ::